Is There an Iron Supplement That Doesn't Cause Black Stools?

 How to Identify Black Stools from Iron Supplementation

-- Black stools are typically shiny and black in color, almost like tar or dark chocolate.
-They may be sticky and have a foul odor.
+- Black stools are typically shiny and black in colour, almost like tar or dark chocolate.
+They may be sticky and have a foul smell.

-- The color change is due to the presence of iron and is usually accompanied by a change in consistency and odor of the stool.
+- The colour change is usually accompanied by a change in consistency and odour of the stool.

 - Black stools caused by iron supplements can occur within a few days of starting the supplement, and may persist for as long as the supplement is taken.

-- If you notice any other symptoms, such as abdominal pain, nausea, vomiting, diarrhea, or constipation, you should contact your healthcare provider as these may be signs of a more serious issue.
+- If you notice any other symptoms you should contact your healthcare provider as these may be signs of a more serious issue.

-Should You Stop Iron Supplements if Poo is Black?
+Should You Stop Iron Supplements if Poop is Black?

 Your doctor may recommend adjusting the iron supplement type or dosage to reduce staining while still treating iron deficiency.
 Typically there is no need to stop the iron supplements unless advised by your doctor, as maintaining adequate iron levels is important.
 Be sure to also report any constipation or diarrhea that results from iron supplements, as the dosage may need modifying to improve digestion.